albertodonato/query-exporter/README.rst

 endpoint.

 By default, the port is bound on ``localhost``.
-Note that if the name resolves both IPv4 and IPv6 addressses, the exporter will bind on both.
+Note that if the name resolves both IPv4 and IPv6 addresses, the exporter will bind on both.

 Builtin metrics